Locate Sources for the 7 Commandments

 1. Do Not Worship a False Deity

-Leviticus 24:10-17 relates the incident of a Jew who violated the injunction of Exodus 22:27 and blasphemed in anger, and the Divine edict proclaiming this to be a capital offense.
-Moreover, it states in Leviticus 24:15, “ish ish” (any man) who curses his G-d shall bear his sin.”
-Why the double expression of “ish ish” (literally: “a man, a man”)?
-To include all mankind, Jews and Gentiles.
-This demonstrates that blasphemy thus is prohibited to Gentiles as a capital offense even as it is for Jews (Tractate Sanhedrin, p.
-56a).
+Leviticus 24:10-17 relates the incident of a Jew who violated the injunction of Exodus 22:27 and blasphemed in anger.
+Moreover, Leviticus 24:15 in Hebrew states: “ish ish (‘any man’) who curses his G-d shall bear his sin.”
+Why the double expression of “ish ish” (which literally means “a man, a man”)?
+It means to include all mankind, both Jews and Gentiles.
+This teaches that it is prohibited for Gentiles as well to curse G-d’s Name (G-d forbid!).
+[2]

 3. Do Not Commit Murder or Injury